Victor Schœlcher: Legacy

-Having never married or left issue, in his will Schœlcher distributed his money and donated his collection to Guadeloupe, which is now housed at the Schœlcher Musem (Musée Schœlcher) in Pointe-à-Pitre.
+Having never married or left issue, in his will Schœlcher distributed his money and donated his collection to Guadeloupe, which is now housed at the Schœlcher Museum (Musée Schœlcher) in Pointe-à-Pitre.
 First buried in the Père Lachaise Cemetery, his remains were transferred on 20 May 1949 to the Panthéon on the initiative of Senator Gaston Monnerville from Guiana.
 Schœlcher had wanted to be buried with his father Marc, who was therefore also interred in the Panthéon.
 The ashes of Félix Éboué, the first black person to be buried in the Panthéon, were transferred at the same time.
-In 1981, the newly elected President Francois Mitterrand placed a rose at Schœlcher's tomb in the Panthéon as part of his inauguration ceremony.
+In 1981, the newly elected President François Mitterrand placed a rose at Schœlcher's tomb in the Panthéon as part of his inauguration ceremony.